ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 }
 ```

-`filterCountriesByCases` uses a query expression to iterate the records in the table `dataTable` and filter only records which has more than `noOfCases` cases.
-To filter, `where` clause with a condition, is used.
-All records which satisfy the condition in the `where` clause, will be _selected_.
-Copy above code snippet and paste on to `main.bal`, just below the definition of `covidTable`.
+The `filterCountriesByCases` function uses a query expression to iterate the records in the `dataTable` table and filter only the records, which have more than `noOfCases` cases.
+To filter, a `where` clause with a condition is used.
+All records, which satisfy the condition in the `where` clause will be _selected_.
+Copy the above code snippet and paste it on to `main.bal` just below the definition of the `covidTable`.

-Let's call `filterCountriesByCases` function inside the `main` function.
+Let's call the `filterCountriesByCases` function from inside the `main` function.

 ```ballerina
 public function main() {